Common cyber threats to schools and kura

 A data leak is when sensitive information is accidentally or deliberately copied, viewed, sent or stolen.
-Whenever data or information is available online it's at risk of a data leak – that's why it's so important to configure how school/kura’s data can be accessed and by who.
+Whenever data or information is available online it's at risk of a data leak – that's why it's so important to configure how your school or kura’s data can be accessed and by whom.

 If you think you've had a data leak, talk to the Office of the Privacy Commissioner about what to do next.

-Software vulnerabilities are an unintended weakness in a computer system, they are often identified when someone finds that a piece of code in the software can do something more than was originally intended, such as give users more access to the system.
-Once software companies are told about it, they usually quickly fix these bits of code and then share them through a software update (sometimes known as a patch).
+Software vulnerabilities are an unintended weakness in a computer system.
+They are often identified when someone finds that a piece of code in the software can do something more than was originally intended, such as give users more access to the system.
+Once software companies are told about a vulnerability, they usually quickly fix these bits of code and then share them through a software update (also known as a patch).

 Vulnerable devices are devices that haven't been secured in some way.
 They may not have had: